 When I worked in a jungle of matrix organization I had several bosses.
 Each of them was most important (of course) and had many urgent requests.
-That was good therapy for my ‘can do attitude’.
+That was good therapy for my ‘can-do attitude’.
 To stay sane I started to study essentialism.
 As a result, I created a set of my own goals and objectives.
 Then started furiously follow my agenda and reduce energy non-essential work (unavoidable, but manageable).
-The next challenge was that I lost my focus under pressure of emergencies.
+The next challenge was that I lost my focus under the pressure of emergencies.
 To avoid this I reviewed my goals every day in the morning.

 Things get more complex when you need to communicate your agenda to your team.

 There are many techniques for communicating your agenda to your team: